Harshwardhan-Kamble/paroscale_/README.md

 * For `INDEX` commands, the server returns `OK\n` if the package can be indexed.
-It returns `FAIL\n` if the package cannot be indexed because some of its dependencies aren't indexed yet and need to be installed first.
+It returns `FAIL\n` if the package cannot be indexed because some of its dependencies aren't indexed yet and need to be indexed first.
 If a package already exists, then its list of dependencies is updated to the one provided with the latest command.